 The penalty for running red light cameras based on evidence is around $325.
 This includes $260 that goes to the city governance, $5 for court fees and the rest goes to the province of Ontario.
 These red-light cameras may not add demerit points for a violation to your driver record.
 However, if a police officer sees you running the red lights and stops you then you may get 3 demerit points on your license too.
 If you decide to fight a red light camera ticket then you may not get much success.
 Even when you are not driving, you may get a violation ticket if you own the license plate.
 But a red light camera violation on its own may not affect your driver abstract or insurance rates.

 The red light cameras do not violate any privacy regulations of the passengers or the driver.
 These cameras capture at least 2 photos from the rear end of the vehicle for identification.
 Police Officers check each image to verify the violation before sending the ticket to the person registered on the license plate.

 Are Red Light Cameras Effective For Road Safety?

 The public awareness and response to red light cameras have increased much.
-So much so that even those intersections without cameras now report less red light running.
-As per traffic data, the red light camera program has avoided over 40% collisions at intersections.
+So much so that even those intersections without cameras now report less red-light running.
+As per traffic data, the red light camera program has avoided over 40% of collisions at intersections.
 This is a significant improvement in road safety and to curb aggressive driving habits.
-No wonder that apart from Canada, Europe, Asia, and North America have implemented the red light camera program.
+No wonder apart from Canada, Europe, Asia, and North America have implemented the red light camera program.
 One concern is that a driver tries to avoid the red light camera violation and applies the brakes abruptly.
 Then there is a high chance of rear-end collisions under such a situation.